 Conclusion

 Cold press juicers are the real deal for anyone serious about juicing.
 They work slowly and deliberately to give you juice that’s not just fresh, but full of nutrients your body will thank you for.
-Whether you’re a fitness buff, a busy mom, or just trying to eat (and drink) a little healthier, understanding how a cold press juicer works can change the way you think about juice forever.
+Whether you’re a fitness buff, a busy mom, or just trying to eat (and drink) a little healthier, understanding how does a cold press juicer work can change the way you think about juice forever.

 1. Is cold press juice healthier than store-bought?